-The 2025 American Society for Veterinary Clinical Pathology's Digital Cytopathology Quality Guidelines including validation, basic hardware and software needs, and training will be reviewed.
-A CAP cytopathologist will discuss the validation of a rapid on-site cytopathology system (ROSE) in use in hospitals in Pennsylvania.
+We'll explore the current state of the American Society for Veterinary Clinical Pathology's Digital Cytopathology Quality Guidelines including validation, basic hardware and software specifications, and training to prepare the digital workforce.
+A practicing cytopathologist (CAP/ASC) will discuss the validation of a rapid on-site cytopathology system (ROSE) in use in hospitals in Pennsylvania.
 The evidence-based ROSE reporting paradigm will be compared to current strategies in veterinary medicine.
 Come join the brainstorming session on how we can work together to generate similar evidence-based diagnostic keys.